Getting Started with Browser Extensions: A Quick Guide

 My experiences with Vercel have made it a staple in my development workflow.

-Ease of use, performance optimizations, and scalability it offers are fantastic for the types of projects I regularly work on (small team start-ups).
+The ease of use, performance optimizations, and scalability it offers are fantastic for the types of projects I regularly work on (small team start-ups).

 For any development team, in a similar situation, looking to streamline their development & deployment processes, I can’t recommend Vercel highly enough.